ScanNet/cvpr2020workshop/_pages/home.md

   <div class="col-md-12">
     <a href="https://www.cs.princeton.edu/~funk/"><img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/tom_funkhouser.png" | prepend:site.baseurl }}"></a>
     <p>
-      <b><a href="https://www.cs.princeton.edu/~funk/">Thomas Funkhouser</a></b> is Senior Research Scientist at Google and former Professor of computer science at Princeton University.
-Before coming to Princeton, he worked for four years on the technical staff at Bell Laboratories.
-He holds a Ph.D. in computer science from the University of California, Berkeley (1993), a Masters in computer science from UCLA, and a Bachelors in biological sciences from Stanford.
-Among Professor Funkhouser's honors and awards are the ACM SIGGRAPH Computer Graphics Achievement Award (2014), Sloan Foundation Fellowship (1999), and National Science Foundation Career Award (2000).
+      <b><a href="https://www.cs.princeton.edu/~funk/">Thomas Funkhouser</a></b> is a senior research scientist at Google and the David
+M. Siegel Professor of Computer Science, Emeritus, at Princeton University.
+He received a PhD in computer science from UC Berkeley in
+1993 and was a member of the technical staff at Bell Labs until 1997 before joining the faculty at Princeton.
+For most of his career, he focused on research problems in computer graphics, including foundational work on 3D shape retrieval, analysis, and modeling.
+His most recent research has focused on 3D scene understanding in computer vision.
+He has published more than 100 research papers and received several awards, including the ACM SIGGRAPH Computer Graphics Achievement Award, ACM SIGGRAPH Academy, ACM Fellow, NSF Career Award, Emerson Electric, E. Lawrence Keyes Faculty Advancement Award, Google Faculty Research Awards, University Council Excellence in Teaching Awards, and a Sloan Fellowship.
     </p>
   </div>
 </div><br>